-What can be even more challenging is if you’re living paycheck to paycheck, even small emergency expenses can be enough to make you late on your credit card payments.
-And if you’re late once, then you can easily develop the habit of being late over and over again, until your credit score and amount of debt start hurting.
-Late payments negatively impact your credit score, and if your credit score drops low enough it can mean higher interest rates for you in the future.
+What can be even more challenging is if you’re living paycheck to paycheck, small emergency expenses can cause enough of an impact to make you late on your credit card payments.
+If you’re late once, then you can easily develop the habit of being late over and over again, until your credit score and amount of debt start hurting.
+Late payments negatively impact your credit score, and if your score drops low enough, then it can mean higher interest rates for you in the future.
 (You can see how your credit card debt is affecting your credit by getting your credit scores for free on Credit.com.)

-Unless you’re entirely sure you can pay off your credit cards every month, you may want to seriously consider not using them.
+Unless you’re entirely sure you can pay off your credit cards in full every month, you may want to seriously consider not using them.
 If you already have a high balance, and the temptation is too great to use them, then you can try leaving them at home, so that you can’t spend more on them while you focus on paying down the balances.

 - Eating Out